Walk & Talk Therapy

 • A journal/notebook

-If you bring a journal or homework, feel free to bring a backpack to carry your things.
-We can sit down and strategize at any point.
+If you bring a journal or homework, please feel free to bring a backpack to carry your things.
+We can sit down and strategize at any point in the grass, on a bench, or in a shady spot.

-What if I don’t like to walk too much or don’t feel like it the day of the session?
-Are there any physical requirements or limitations?
+What if I don’t like to walk too much or don’t feel like it the day of the session, what are my options?

-These walks are always client led, many clients book the appointment and then ask to sit in the grass due to feeling low energy the day of the session.
-This is perfectly fine.
+These walks are always client & clinician led, many clients book the appointment in advance and then ask to sit down in nature, due to feeling low energy the day of the session.
 Some clients ask for higher energy as well, all is welcome.
-It’s best to allow integration to go at your own pace and energy levels.
+It’s best to allow integration to go at your own pace and energy levels, these change moment to moment.

 You are always welcome to schedule your session as a walk & talk and change the location to video or phone at any time, including the day or hour of (to telehealth or telephone).
 There is never an obligation to do physical activity if you don’t feel well or up for it.